-The Battery’s first real taste of action came in 1943 when they sailed to North Africa.
+The Battery’s first real taste of action came in April 1943 when they sailed to North Africa.
 In July the Battery was attached to 1st Parachute Brigade for the operation to take and hold the Primosole Bridge on Sicily.
 This was to be the first time that 6 pounder anti-tank guns were to be flown into action.
-They were allocated 11 Horsas and 8 Waco gliders to take 6 officers and 69 men.
-The Battery Commander Major Bill Arnold would parachute in as a ‘Recce party’ to select gun positions with 2 NCO troop commanders and 3 NCOs from each troop.
-As it turned out Bill did not arrive till 0930hrs, some hours after the actual drop as he landed in a valley some miles away and had to walk to the Primosole bridge.
+They were allocated 11 x Horsas and 8 x Waco gliders to take 6 officers and 69 men.
+The Battery Commander Major ‘Bill’ Arnold would parachute in as a ‘Recce party’ to select gun positions with two NCO Troop Commanders and three NCO’s from each Troop.
+As it turned out ‘Bill’ did not arrive till 0930hrs, some hours after the actual drop as he landed in a valley some miles away and had to walk to the Primosole bridge.
 He was able to relieve Capt.
 McLeod, who had arrived before him, but was wounded.

-Bill felt his place was go to the road bridge at Arnhem which was the ultimate objective of two of the three Parachute Battalions, the 2nd and the 3rd.
-Following on at the rear of the 2nd Battalion snake, Bill and his small HQ group made it to the Bridge.
+‘Bill’ Arnold felt his place was go to the road bridge at Arnhem, which was the ultimate objective of two of the three Parachute Battalions, the 2nd and the 3rd.
+Following on at the rear of the 2nd Battalion snake, ‘Bill’ and his small HQ group made it to the Bridge.
 Five of his unit’s guns also made it and over the coming days were a key component in the defensive force at the Arnhem Road Bridge.
 However, as time went on more and more of the original gun crews became killed or wounded, whilst others were eventually captured.